-The application of Noskum or an equivalent product at full strength will usually remove these stains.
+The application of Noskum or an equivalent product (e.g. hydrochloric acid, refer to page 6 Acid concentrations and cautions) at full strength will usually remove these stains.
 In some cases, the reaction is immediate and should be followed by vigorous scrubbing.
 In others, the cleaning solution should be allowed to stand for some four to six minutes prior to scrubbing.